jhoover4/personal-portfolio-vue/README.md

 For deploying to cloudflare see the [nuxt documentation](https://nuxt.com/deploy/cloudflare) in tandem with the [nuxt content documentation](https://content.nuxt.com/docs/deploy/cloudflare-workers).
-Nuxt content now uses SQLite as a backend, so a [cloudflare D1 worker](https://developers.cloudflare.com/d1/) needs to be created to support it. ss
+Nuxt content now uses SQLite as a backend, so a [cloudflare D1 worker](https://developers.cloudflare.com/d1/) needs to be created to support it.

+## Running Locally

+Because cloudflare is annoying I can't use the current cloudflare cli on my mac to run things locally.
+To be able to preview things locally without cloudflare, simply comment out the `nitro` section of the `nuxt.config.ts` file.